coostdocs/codoc/content/en/co/net/rpc.md

 };
 ````

-- This class is a pure interface, which represents a service.
+- This class is a pure interface, which represents a RPC service.
 A RPC server may have multiple services.
-- `name()` returns the service name, like "HelloWorld".
-- `methods()` returns all the RPC methods provided by the Service class.
+- `name()` returns the service name, `methods()` returns all the RPC methods.